Strengthening Cybersecurity Resilience and Citizen Protection within the Public Sector in 2025 and Beyond

 Exploring how the public sector can defend against AI-driven phishing and deception while leveraging automation to boost efficiency, accuracy, and operational resilience

-Identity-first security & adaptive access:
+Identity-first security and adaptive access:

 Building resilient access frameworks through strong digital identity and contextual authorisation to deliver secure access across government environments